modalitysystems/modalitysoftware-docs/office-testbed/README.md

 | Virtual network      | The virtual network that the virtual machine sits within                                               |
 | Network Security group | Firewall that protects access to the virtual network                                                 |

-# Windows Selection
+# Windows Version

 Professional or Enterprise

   ![Windows](images/windows.png)

+# Windows Edition

+- Enterprise
+- Professional

-# Office Selection
+# Office Version

-Delivered by C2R installer 32/64 bit
+Delivered by C2R installer

 - Office 365
 - Office 2019
 - Office 2016
 - Office 2013

+# Office Focus

 Choose to install Teams 64bit or Skype for Business

+- Teams
+- SFBO
+- SFBS

-> SFBO and SFBS install the same skype but the name of the VM is different
+> SFBO and SFBS installs the same but the name of the VM is different

+# Office Bitage

+- 64 bit
+- 32 bit

 # Office Channel